ewelot/airtools/INSTALL.md

 ## Compiling and Installing from source code

-If there is no binary package repository for your distribution then you have to compile the software and install it afterwards.
+If you are running a Linux distribution for which there are no binary packages provided then you must compile and install all software components by yourself.
 The compilation depends on a number of libraries.
-On a Debian/Ubuntu based distribution they can be installed via:
+On a Debian/Ubuntu based distribution they can be installed by the following example command:

     apt-get install libnetpbm10-dev libjasper-dev libjpeg-dev libcfitsio3-dev \
         libtiff5-dev libfftw3-dev libblas-dev libatlas-base-dev \
         libplplot-dev plplot12-driver-xwin plplot12-driver-cairo libshp-dev \
         libcurl4-gnutls-dev

+Please note that package names may be different, depending on your distribution.
-If you are compiling from source packages you must also install the required build tools:
+If you are compiling from a Debian source packages you must also install the required build tools:

     apt-get install build-essential fakeroot devscripts debhelper \
         javahelper dh-autoreconf

-Example compilation:
-    ...

-Example installation:
-    ...
+If you have questions regarding the detailed procedure, do not hesitate to contact the author of the AIRTOOLS software.

 ## Documentation

 Documentation is available under the `/usr/share/doc/airtools-doc/` directory after successful installation of the binary packages.
-The same content is visible on GitHub's
+The most up-to-date content is always found on GitHub's
 [doc directory](doc/).